Lucy in the Sky: Production

-Release
+Release and reception

 Lucy in the Sky had its world premiere at the 2019 Toronto International Film Festival on September 11, 2019.
 The film was subsequently released in theaters on October 4, 2019, by Fox Searchlight Pictures.

-Reception

 Box office

 Lucy in the Sky grossed $55,000 from 37 theaters during its opening weekend, a performance that was widely described as "terrible".

 Critical response

 Lucy in the Sky received negative reviews from critics, who criticized its pacing, writing, and lack of character development; however, praise was directed at Natalie Portman's performance.

 On the review aggregator website Rotten Tomatoes, Lucy in the Sky holds an approval rating of 21% based on 127 reviews, with an average score of 4.4/10.
 The site's critics' consensus reads: "Portman gives it her all, but it isn't enough to overcome Lucy in the Sky's confused approach to its jumbled story."
 On Metacritic, the film has a weighted average score of 36 out of 100, based on 36 critics, indicating "generally unfavorable" reviews.

-In a 2023 interview, director Noah Hawley reflected on his experience making Lucy in the Sky, stating he "did not have a great experience."
+In a 2023 interview, director Noah Hawley reflected on his experience making Lucy in the Sky, stating he "did not have a great experience".
 Hawley explained, "In retrospect, the film was bought and set up as a Reese Witherspoon black comedy, and there must have been some extent to which Searchlight was expecting it to be that, and I delivered my magic realism astronaut movie [with Portman].
 They didn't know what to do with that movie."

-Awards
+Accolades

 At the 46th Saturn Awards, Lucy in the Sky earned three nominations: Best Science Fiction Film, Best Actress for Portman, and Best Supporting Actress for Burstyn.

 Controversy

-In November 2018, retired astronaut Marsha Ivins, who flew five space missions, criticized the premise of Lucy in the Sky, denying the existence of a "longstanding idea that says astronauts begin to lose their grip on reality after being in space for an extended period of time."
+In November 2018, retired astronaut Marsha Ivins, who flew five space missions, criticized the premise of Lucy in the Sky, denying the existence of a "longstanding idea that says astronauts begin to lose their grip on reality after being in space for an extended period of time".
 Following its premiere at the 2019 Toronto International Film Festival, the film faced additional criticism from multiple media outlets, some of which jokingly noted the omission of more salacious elements from Lisa Nowak's real-life case—most notably, her alleged use of adult diapers to avoid bathroom breaks during her journey.